puppytag/His2Trans/README.md

 ## Paper Analysis (RQ1–RQ4)

-All scripts only print the paper metrics to the terminal.
+Run the analysis scripts to print the paper metrics to the terminal:

 ```bash
 cd scripts